Here are all the winners from the 2024 Grammys – rolling list

 David Darling & Hans Christian – ‘Ocean Dreaming Ocean’

 Carla Patullo ft.
-Tonality and the Scorchio Quartet – ‘So She Howls’
+Tonality and the Scorchio Quartet – ‘So She Howls’ – winner

 Best Children’s Music Album